 Dashboard

-The dashboard serves as your personal workspace.
+The Dashboard serves as your personal workspace.
 You can customize it according to your needs and focus on the information that is most important for your role.
-With widgets, you can easily track the status of requests, access data, or quickly create new records.
+With widgets, you can easily monitor request statuses, access data, or quickly create new records.

 Creating a new dashboard

-The dashboard is available from the side menu.
-If you set it as the default page in the My Profile section, it opens automatically after you sign in.
-You can return to it at any time by clicking the application logo in the top left corner (the Home button).
+The Dashboard is available from the side menu.
+If you set it as your default page in the My Profile section, it will open automatically after you sign in.
+You can return to it at any time by clicking the application logo in the upper-left corner (Home button).

 Note